Inix3K/TinTin/README.md

 sudo apt install tmux
 ```

-Clone the git
+Clone the git<br/>
 `git clone https://github.com/Inix3K/TinTin`

-Copy git repo into .tt folder (this will allow you to copy files from the repo and allow manual overwrite of local files)
+Copy git repo into .tt folder (this will allow you to copy files from the repo and allow manual overwrite of local files)<br/>
 `cp -r TinTin .tt`

 Copy .profile to home directory and initialize it.
 This adds aliases to connect to TMUX (explained below).